Hanzade Doğan Boyner: Early life

 Born in 1972 in Istanbul, Turkey, Hanzade Doğan Boyner is the third daughter of Aydın Doğan and Sema Doğan.
 Her father is a Turkish billionaire media tycoon, business magnate, entrepreneur, philanthropist, and investor who founded Doğan Holding, one of Turkey's largest conglomerates.
 Her mother is a former Board Member at Dogan Sirketler Grubu Holdings.

 Hanzade Doğan Boyner attended high school at Lycée Français Saint Michel in Istanbul.
 She obtained a bachelor's degree from the London School of Economics and a master's degree in business administration from Columbia University in New York City.

 Business career

 After graduating from the London School of Economics, Hanzade Doğan Boyner commenced her professional career at Goldman Sachs London’s Chartered Market Technician (CMT) department as a financial analyst.

-After working briefly for the family business, Hanzade Doğan Boyner launched Dogan Online, the country’s leading internet holding company, and founded tech companies Hepsiburada in 2001 and Nesine in 2006.
+After working briefly for the family business, Hanzade Doğan Boyner launched Doğan Online, the country’s leading internet holding company, and founded tech companies Hepsiburada in 2001 and Nesine in 2006.